devmnj/reusable-vue-components/README.md

 * Other UI frame works

 # Animation and CSS
 The CSS animation and other class is adapted from codepen and from other resources.
-All I do is the Vue part. **Thank you for css developers for the awesome animation and design**
+All I do is the Vue part. **Thanks for the awesome animation and design**
 ## Project setup
 ```
 npm install